Sustainable Living & Farming Jobs

 Interested in environmental stewardship?
 Nutrition?
 Local food access?
 Community building?
 A Way of Life Farm brings all these passions together, growing nutrient dense produce and pork for farmers’ market, CSA, and local food pantries in the beautiful foothills of Western North Carolina.
 The farm integrates this production into a broader permaculture design and land revitalization project, rejuvenating a former clear-cut forest into productive vegetable fields, fruit and nut orchards, wildlife habitat, and forage for pastured pigs.

-2024 Seasonal Farm Apprenticeships—Now Hiring!
+2025 Seasonal Farm Apprenticeships—Now Hiring!

 Farm Apprentices gain hands-on experience and learn the ins and outs of vegetable growing from seed to harvest including no-till bed preparation, seedling propagation, transplanting, harvest, marketing, and practical implementation of the five principles of soil health.
 Farmers Sara Jane and Jamie are passionate about sharing their knowledge and skills and take their role as educators seriously.
 Applicants should have good communication skills and self-motivation.
 Some previous experience on a farm is highly recommended and experience with physical labor or intense outdoor activity is important.
-Full season Apprentices work an average of 40 hours/week from March/April through December 2024 and receive a stipend starting at $1,000-$1,200/month DOE, as well as cozy, basic housing with your own private room and kitchen, vegetables and meat from the farm, food staples, and participation in educational and community activities and monthly CRAFT farm tour.
+Full season Apprentices work an average of 40 hours/week from March/April through mid-December 2025 and receive a stipend starting at $1,000-$1,200/month DOE, as well as cozy, basic housing with your own private room and kitchen, vegetables and meat from the farm, food staples, and participation in educational and community activities and monthly CRAFT farm tour.
 To apply, send a completed application along with your resume and two work references to Sara Jane Davis.

 View contact and address information View Google Map & Get Directions View Facebook Page